Trevor Boudreau

 Trevor Boudreau (born 1979 or 1980) is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
 He represents the riding of Richmond as a member of the Progressive Conservative Association of Nova Scotia.

 On September 14, 2023, Boudreau was appointed to the Executive Council of Nova Scotia as community services minister and minister responsible for L'nu affairs.
 He resigned from cabinet on February 22, 2024, for health reasons.
 Following his re-election in the 2024 election, Boudreau was re-appointed to cabinet as energy minister.
+Boudreau was moved out of cabinet on October 21, 2025.

 Boudreau, a chiropractor, previously served as a municipal councillor and deputy mayor in Port Hawkesbury.